Eqbal Ahmad: Death and legacy

 Eqbal Ahmad saw Islam as concerned, above all, with the welfare of common people.
 Eqbal's leftism was his humanity and this only reinforced the pride he took in being a Pakistani in a challenging time.
-He brought wisdom and integrity to the cause of oppressed peoples all over the world.

 In a review of The Selected Writings of Eqbal Ahmad, Keally McBride praises "his uncanny sense of human nature, and his encyclopedic knowledge of world history".
 Kabir Babar wrote that "to study him is to be exposed to the rare phenomenon of academic rigour coupled to a will to act."
 Shahid Alam of Monthly Review wrote that "Ahmad provided the most articulate, analytical, and passionate voice from the third world since Frantz Fanon.
 Almost certainly, he is also the most astute political thinker the Islamic world produced in the twentieth century."

 He was a left-wing secularist, known for his lifelong denunciation and critiques of Western imperialism.
 Amitava Kumar argued, "As much as Said, he was a mentor to a generation of thinkers, mostly South Asian [...] notable for "not only the power but also the wide range of his sympathies [...]
 He was a committed engineer of emancipation, building imaginative roads, linking issues across continents."
 He found some aspects of Ahmad's analysis less relevant in the 21st century but still praised "his commitment to resolving political problems through diplomacy, not war.
 His writing on the Muslim world in particular was notable for its critical vigilance and integrity, its resistance to received wisdom."
 Irfan Husain wrote in Dawn that Ahmad was too biased in favor of the Palestinians in the Israeli-Palestinian conflict but also stated, "Perhaps his most precious gift was his ability to listen to others in a way most of us don't: he would pay young students the same courtesy of carefully following their argument that he would extend to the rich and powerful."
 Muhammad Idrees Ahmad wrote in 2016, "He accurately predicted the consequences of western recklessness in Afghanistan, and his warnings on US intervention in Iraq would prove prophetic."